-The following table summarizes the progression free survival ("PFS") and overall survival ("OS") rates from clinical trials of rindopepimut as reported in November 2010 as compared to matched historical controls and the standard of care.
+The following table summarizes the progression free survival (PFS) and overall survival (OS) rates from clinical trials of rindopepimut as compared to matched historical controls and the standard of care (SOC).

-Median PFS from diagnosis (months) Median OS from diagnosis (months) OS at 24 months ACT III (n=65) 12.3(1) 24.3(2) 50%(2) ACT II (n=22) 15.3 24.4 50% ACTIVATE (n=18) 14.2 24.6 50% Matched historical control (n=17)(3) 6.4 15.2 6% Standard of care radiation/TMZ (n=287)(4) 6.9 14.6 27%
+Median PFS from diagnosis (months) Median OS from diagnosis (months) OS at 24 months ACT III (n=65) 12.3(1) 24.6 52% ACT II (n=22) 15.3 24.4 50% ACTIVATE (n=18) 14.2 24.6 50% Matched historical control (n=17)(2) 6.4 15.2 6% Standard of care radiation/TMZ (n=287)(3) 6.9 14.6 27%

-- (1) Change in median PFS not statistically significant from ACTIVATE and ACT II. - (2) Overall survival data for ACT III are estimated and not yet final. - (3) Sampson, et al. J. Clin.
+(1) Change in median PFS not statistically significant from ACTIVATE and ACT II.

+- (2) Sampson, et al. J. Clin.
 Oncol.
 2010 Nov 1, 28(31), 4722-9.
 Historical controls were treated at M.D.
-Anderson and matched for eligibility (EGFRvIII-positive, KPS greater-than or equal to 80%, complete resection, radiation/TMZ and without progression through ~ 3 months post-diagnosis). - (4) Stupp, et al. N. Engl.
+Anderson and matched for eligibility (EGFRvIII-positive, karnofsky performance status (KPS) greater-than or equal to 80%, complete resection, radiation/temozolomide (TMZ) and without progression through ~ 3 months post-diagnosis). - (3) Stupp, et al. N. Engl.
 J. Med.
 2005, 352, 987-96.

 Importantly, rindopepimut showed a similar benefit in patients whether or not they expressed an active DNA repair gene (MGMT) that has been shown to limit the benefit from TMZ treatment.
 In ACT III, the number of patients who were expected to be resistant to the TMZ chemotherapy appeared to do better with vaccination than the numbers observed in the historical data.
 Patients who have an active DNA repair gene, MGMT (unmethylated), generally have a worse outcome, presumably because they do not gain much benefit from TMZ as reported in the literature.
 Patients with a methylated MGMT promoter in their tumor do not express MGMT and have a more favorable outcome to TMZ treatment.
-Patients with methylated tumors (n=25) that were treated with the rindopepimut regimen experienced a median PFS of 17.2 months, which compares favorably with the published data from the SOC of radiation plus TMZ (R+TMZ) of 10.3 months.
+Patients with methylated tumors (n=25) that were treated with the rindopepimut regimen experienced a median PFS of 17.5 months, which compares favorably with the published data from the SOC of radiation plus TMZ (R+TMZ) of 10.3 months.
 Those with unmethylated tumors (n=40) treated with the rindopepimut regimen experienced a PFS of 11.2 months, which compared favorably to the PFS with SOC of 5.3 months in this patient population.
 Thus, rindopepimut would appear to benefit both methylated and unmethylated MGMT patients.